Speed and Optimization in the Era of HTTP/2

 styles/blog.css

-compared to delivering each module separately:
+As opposed to serving each module separately:

 styles/header.css